blockchyp/developer-docs/docs/index.rst

 REST API's
 ----------

-We recommend developers use SDK's instead of the REST API's directly, but this is just to make things simpler.
-Our SDK's deal with HMAC headers and locating terminals for you.
-But if you prefer to roll your own, we won't stop you.
+We recommend developers use SDK's instead of the REST API's directly as it will make implementation go faster.
+Our SDK's deal with HMAC authentication and locating terminals for you.
+But if you prefer to do a direct REST API integration, we won't stop you.
 The REST API's aren't complicated.
 Check out the API docs below:

 .. toctree::